chris040806/XRD_Strain_Analysis_Pipeline_Public/README.md

 This repository is intentionally sanitized for public sharing.
 It contains the pipeline code, configuration structure, and documentation, but it does not include raw detector images, processed NeXus/HDF5 files, calibration images, peak lists, saved detector windows, or unpublished experimental results.

 AI tools were used only for documentation cleanup and debugging support.
-Scientific choices, validation, and interpretation require human inspection.
+Scientific choices, validation, were carefully conducted with human inspections.

 ## What This Shows